 Your Neon MasterCard will not have any yearly fees either.
 A free payment card is essential because the essential feature of a payment card is to be free!
 However, you will need to pay 10 CHF to get your card delivered (unless you get a Neon Green account).

 You can also withdraw twice per month for free at any ATM.
 After that, you will have to pay 2 CHF per withdrawal.

 The card is also very interesting abroad!
-For any transaction with the Neon card outside of Switzerland, you will not pay any fee.
+For any transaction with the Neon card outside of Switzerland or in foreign currencies online, you will not pay any fee.
 Free transactions in foreign currencies and abroad make Neon an alternative to Revolut.